• Skip to main content

 Associating with a celebrity can significantly affect consumers’ responses to your advertisement, both positively and negatively.

-It’s important to choose the celebrity that will supercharge your business and boost revenues.
+Choosing the celebrity that will supercharge your business and boost revenues is important.

 When choosing your celebrity, here are some things to consider: